 Now it is time to find a good restaurant to eat at.
 Have in mind that for the Spaniards, lunch is probably the most important meal of the day, the most abundant.

 My favourite recommendation is to go to a skyscraper for lunch: El Gran Sol.

 This renovated 97m tall skyscraper has an amazing restaurant on floor 26.
-It is the 3rd tallest building in Alicante and, probably, the one with the better views.
+It is the 3rd tallest building in Alicante and, probably, the one with the best views.
 I would recommend you book in advance as it can get busy.
 It is a bit more expensive than other restaurants but not in excess.

 They have typical Alicantinian cuisine.
 The views from the top are astonishing.

-If you were thinking of having tapas instead… I would leave that for the dinner.
+If you were thinking of having tapas instead… I would leave that for dinner.
 Foods such as Arroz (similar to paella and cooked at Gran Sol) are eaten by local people at lunchtime so it is better to use this opportunity for that type of meal instead of tapas.